IntelliFire-UofG/IntelliFireCore/README.md

 > *Please refer to [Introduction Documentation](https://github.com/IntelliFire-UofG/IntelliFireCore/blob/main/Documentation/Intro.md) if any doubts about functionalities.*
 >
 > *Please refer to [STL Files](https://github.com/IntelliFire-UofG/IntelliFireCore/tree/main/STL%20Files) if you wish to 3D print the chassis.*
+>
+> *Please refer to [Testing README.md](https://github.com/IntelliFire-UofG/IntelliFireCore/blob/testingBranch/tests/README.md) if you wish to review our QA process and some unitTesting tools done with code (Not automated).

 ## 🔥 **Main Features:**